 Although to this day no significant decision or fine has been issued by the Commission, the Commission's decisions do point out areas where certain practices may lead to infringements of competition rules.
 The general stance of the Commission is considered to be fair and equitable to THY's competitor carriers, which probably feel justifiably threatened by THY's historical market dominance.

 Wrongful death entitles close relatives of the deceased person to moral compensation.
 The magnitude of moral compensation is left to the discretion of the judge.
-Since there is no explicit and hard-set rule in the relevant codes, such as the Code of Obligations, for determining the extent of moral compensation payable upon wrongful death, a comprehensive body of jurisprudence has developed in this respect.
+Since there is no explicit and fixed rule in the relevant codes, such as the Code of Obligations, for determining the extent of moral compensation payable upon wrongful death, a comprehensive body of jurisprudence has developed in this respect.
 The paramount rule that emerges from jurisprudence is that moral compensation should not be so high as to cause an inordinate increase in the wealth of the person receiving it.
 It is beyond dispute that wrongful death in relation to aviation activities will entitle the claimant to moral compensation.
 The degree of negligence of the party who caused the death, the nature and degree of the relationship between the claimant and the deceased, the circumstances of the death and other reasonable, relevant factors will affect the level of compensation.
 Traditionally and culturally, the magnitude of moral compensation awarded in Turkey used to be very low when compared to European countries and the United States.
-However within the past decade the levels of compensation have been observed to increase considerably compared to earlier decisions of the court of appeals.
-It is very difficult to obtain exact figures, but moral compensation of between US$10,000 to US$25,000 for spouses and next of kin can be expected in wrongful death claims.
+However, within the past decade, levels of compensation have increased considerably compared with those in earlier decisions of the courts of appeals.
+It is very difficult to obtain exact figures, but moral compensation of between US$10,000 and US$25,000 for spouses and next of kin can be expected in wrongful death claims.

 Establishing liability and settlement